-Health and safety protocols on the COVID pandemic continued to be implemented in 2021, in accordance with IATF, DOH and CHED regulations, including implementing a group-wide COVID vaccination program for employees.
+Health and safety protocols on the COVID pandemic continued to be implemented in 2022 despite the lifting of many of the restrictions imposed during the pandemic, in accordance with IATF, DOH and CHED regulations, including implementing a group-wide COVID vaccination and booster program for employees.

 IPO schools have Health and Safety Committees that regularly meet to update policies and discuss issues on health and safety.
 They also have written policies and guidelines to address complaints concerning health and safety.
 Schools are required to have licensed healthcare professionals (doctors, nurses, and dentist) on-site to provide adequate healthcare to students and employees.
 Aside from these, they also have designated Health and Safety Officers.
 To involve the population, awareness campaigns and seminars on health and safety are regularly conducted, as well as fire and earthquake drills.
-For 2021, the awareness campaigns were done online through regular postings and bulletins in websites and social media.
+For 2022, the awareness campaigns continued to be conducted online through regular postings and bulletins in websites and social media.